Originally published January 27, 2020 and updated June 27, 2023. The original post was a sponsored Wayfair Homemaker collaboration.

 I have a confession.
 I adore office supplies the way other people love shoes.
 In addition to my office supplies addiction, I have 3 children and had collected binders, paper, pens, etc. on sale for them for years.

 I was ruthless in decluttering all the excess office and school supplies that I had collected.
-When you’re decluttering, it helps to think about:
+When you’re decluttering extra office supplies, it helps to think about:

 - If I let this go, who could put this item to use right now?

-- Who would be happy to have this item rather than have it stored in a closet?
+- Who would be happy to have this item rather than have it stored in an office closet?

 - What else can I do with the space this item is taking up?